Horizontal or Vertical Lines on HP Laptop Screen

 If you are experiencing horizontal or vertical lines on the screen of your HP laptop, you may be experiencing a problem with your display.
 It is a relatively common issue and can be caused by various things.
 Fortunately, there are a few steps you can take to fix the problem:

-Solution 1: Reconnect the Video Cable
+Method 1: Reconnect the Video Cable

 If the laptop has a removable video cable, disconnect and reconnect it firmly to the port on the back of the computer.
 If the cable is damaged, replace it.